 Students from the School of Translation and Interpretation can substitute TRA 2313 for this requirement.

-With the permission of the Department of Communication.
+Can be taken with the permission of the Department of Communication.